mvexel/osm-changesets-to-parquet/README.md

-# OSM Changeset metadata to GeoParquet
+# OSM Changeset metadata to Parquet

-This little tool converts the OSM Changeset metadata dump (.osm.bz2) to a geoparquet file you can query using DuckDB and friends.
+This little tool converts the OSM Changeset metadata dump (.osm.bz2) to a parquet file you can query using DuckDB and friends.

+Converting to geoparquet is an option - see examples below.

 ## Building